sebsauvage/Shaarli/doc/md/Unit-tests-Docker.md

     - test PHP dependencies (OS packages)
     - Composer
 - the local workspace is mapped to the container's `/shaarli/` directory,
-- the files are rsync'd to so tests are run using a standard Linux user account (running tests as `root` would bypass permission checks and may hide issues)
+- the files are rsync'd so tests are run using a standard Linux user account (running tests as `root` would bypass permission checks and may hide issues)
 - the tests are run inside the container.